 One of the more interesting and controversial features of the service is the ability to add other artist’s names to the prompt.
 Entering something like “sunflower in the style of Van Gogh” will get you very different results than just “sunflower”.

 The app will do a remarkably convincing job of mimicking Van Gogh’s brush style and color palette and applying it to other subjects.
+See our Artist VS AI showcase for more examples.
 Where this technique becomes problematic is with the use of living artists.

 Is it fair to generate art in the style of Loish or Mary Dimova without due credit?
 Does a network analyzing 1000s of Jim Lee comics have the right to composite them into something new?